twse/bobsgame-extras/README.md

 ### Windows User Account Picture
 Use this to replace the user account picture (this can be done in Windows XP via **Control Panel: User Accounts: Change your picture** (category view) or **Control Panel: User Accounts: Your username: Change my picture** (classic view) or in Windows Vista and 7 via **Control Panel: User Accounts and Family Safety: User Accounts: Change your picture** (category view) or **User Accounts: Change your picture** (normal view) or in Windows 8 via **Start: Your username: Change account picture** or **PC settings: Personalize: Account picture: Browse** or in Windows 10 via **Settings: Accounts: Your account: Your picture: Browse**).
 The default pictures are located in Windows XP at `Documents and Settings\All Users\Application Data\Microsoft\User Account Pictures\Default Pictures` (Images should be 48×48) or in Windows Vista and 7 at `ProgramData\Microsoft\User Account Pictures\Default Pictures` (Images should be 128×128).

+### Windows Desktop Theme
+Use this to replace the desktop theme in Windows.
+Includes Windows Aero effects if Windows Vista or 7 is running.

 ## Sound Scheme
 Use this to replace system sounds or change it through the sound settings (e.g. in **Control Panel** in Windows, **System Setup** in OS/2 or **Preferences** in BeOS or Haiku, it is located under **Desktop Themes: Settings: Sound events** or **Sounds and Multimedia: Sounds: Sound Events** in Windows 95/98/ME, **Sounds** in Windows 2000, BeOS or Haiku, **Sounds and Audio Devices** in Windows XP (also in **Sounds, Speech, and Audio Devices** in category view), and under **Sound: Sounds: Program Events** (also in **Hardware and Sound** in category view or **Personalization** in icon view) in Windows Vista & above, OS/2 and more, **Sound and Audio Devices** on ReactOS, and **Settings: Personalization: Themes: Sounds** in Windows 10).
 The sound scheme was created with Windows Sound Recorder (Windows XP version) and Wavosaur.

-Windows 95 until 7 allows the user to change the sounds used when logging off or on or shutting down the operating system (with Windows 8 & above, the `ExcludeFromCPL` value was added to `WindowsLogoff` and `WindowsLogon` sound events; remove this value to show these events).
+Windows 95 until 7 allows the user to change the sounds used for logoff, login and shutdown (with Windows 8 & above, the `ExcludeFromCPL` value was added to `WindowsLogoff` and `WindowsLogon` sound events; remove this value to show these events).

 ### Index of sound events
 | Windows name                  | OS/2 name                 | Filename                    |